thegrubbsian/NoRMatic/readme.md

 The above configuration will cause the 'UpdatedBy' property of all CustomerProfile objects to be set to the currently authenticated user in a web application.

 ### Indexing
+Indexes can easily be created through the AddIndex() method of NoRMaticModel<T>.
+This is basically just a proxy method for the NoRM library CreateIndex() method.
+Some examples:

+	// Index Order documents by the OrderDate property with generated name, non-unique, and ascending order Order.AddIndex(x => x.OrderDate);

+	// The same defaults as above but with a multi-key index Order.AddIndex(x => new { x.OrderDate, x.Sku });

+	// Optional parameters are available to override any of the defaults Order.AddIndex(x => x.OrderDate, indexName: "OrdersByDate", isUnique: true, direction: IndexOption.Ascending);